mrnkim/generate-social-posts/README.md

    [![Run on Replit](https://replit.com/badge/github/mrnkim/generate-social-posts)](https://replit.com/new/github/mrnkim/generate-social-posts)

-2. Update Secrets (equivalent to .env)
+2. Add Secrets (equivalent to .env), which is located in the Tools pane

    ```
    REACT_APP_API_KEY=<YOUR API KEY>